easybuilders/easybuild/docs/Writing_easyconfig_files.rst

     ...

 .. note:: We are clearing ``$MODULEPATH`` and specifying a custom (empty) location to ``--installpath`` to
-          avoid that EasyBuild skips any easyconfigs because a corresponding module is already available.
+          avoid that EasyBuild skips any easyconfig because a corresponding module is already available.

 .. _inject_checksums_type: